Records of study at German universities

 Ü – Übung/Exercise: course to theoretically practice the subject matter

 S – Seminar: course with active participation by the students

 L - Labor: practical application of the subject matter

 Furthermore, you usually have to do one or several work placements during your studies in Ulm, which let you acquire work experience in the field of your studies over the course of several weeks or months.

 The grading scale at German universities:

 Grade 3,6 to 4,0: sufficient

 Grade 4,1 to 5,0: fail

 Credits are not the same as grades.
 Credits are a quantitative measure of your study input, whereas grades are qualitative measure of your study output.
-You receive credits only if you pass a course successfully (grade 4,0 or better).
+You will receive credits only if you pass a course successfully (grade 4,0 or better).